Skip to content

 Overview

-Custom deployment requires three pieces:
+Custom deployment requires two pieces:

 1. A model class that subclasses one of the base classes from pixano_inference.models